Try: Ontario salmon licence non-resident ice fishing

 British Columbia

-Canadian residents can fish freshwater without a basic fishing licence.
-Tidal waters also waived for most species.
+Canadian residents can fish many freshwater waters without the basic licence.
+Tidal exceptions still apply by species.

 Quebec

-Quebec residents can fish without a licence.
+Quebec runs the event each year.
 All other fishing regulations still apply.

 Saskatchewan